chenasraf/simple-scaffold/README.md

 1. Fork this repository
 2. Run `yarn install`
+3. Run `yarn dev` to start file watch mode
-3. Make any changes you would like
+4. Make any changes you would like
-4. Create tests for your changes, is possible
+5. Create tests for your changes
-5. Update the relevant documentation (readme, code comments, type comments)
+6. Update the relevant documentation (readme, code comments, type comments)
-6. Create a PR on upstream
+7. Create a PR on upstream

 Some tips on getting around the code: